 You’ll pay for the privilege, though: Microsoft 365 is the most expensive of the bunch, and it comes with a monthly subscription fee, too.
 Nonetheless, as the most full-featured Office package, Microsoft 365 is hands-down the best choice for professionals, business owners, and other serious users.

 Before you rush off to buy the best Microsoft Office deal you can find, you’ll first need to decide which particular suite is right for you.
-There are basically two main products — the standard Microsoft Office (with two variants of Microsoft Office currently available, Office 2019 and Office 2016) and the premium subscription-based Microsoft 365, along with the Personal/Student and Professional versions of these.
+There are basically two main products — the standard Microsoft Office and the premium subscription-based Microsoft 365, along with the Personal/Student and Professional versions of these.
 The Microsoft Office Business/Professional suites include the same core apps as Microsoft 365, but lack cloud support and multi-device compatibility.

 What’s included with Microsoft Office?